Driver licences in Australia: South Australia

-Note: Drivers on their provisional or learners license follow their own state's imposed limits while driving in other states.
-While driving on a SA license in states with a provisional and learner license imposed maximum speed limit less than 100 km/h, drivers are able to still drive at 100 km/h, while local P and L platers are subject to their own state's restrictions, such as 90 km/h in New South Wales.
+Note: Drivers on their provisional or learners licence follow their own state's imposed limits while driving in other states.
+While driving on a SA licence in states with a provisional and learner licence imposed maximum speed limit less than 100 km/h, drivers are able to still drive at 100 km/h, while local P and L platers are subject to their own state's restrictions, such as 90 km/h in New South Wales.
 This means that South Australian provisional or learner drivers may be pulled over more frequently than local drivers.